Higher order Goh conditions for singular extremals of corank 1: An example of singular extremal

 and then, after a short computation,

 The last quantity is different from 0 for any odd $n\geq3$, completing the proof.

 \end{proof}

 \begin{remark} We briefly comment on claim ii) of Theorem \ref{teoes}.
-By formula \eqref{eqDn}, when $n$ is even we have $\D_0^nG(v)\geq 0$ for any $v\in\dom(\D_0^nG)$.
-So condition i) in Proposition \ref{REGON} cannot be satisfied.
-The differential $\D_0^nG$ is not regular in the sense of Definition \ref{REGO} part i) and so the open mapping Theorem \ref{thm:Gopen} does not work.
-Though not sufficient to prove the local minimality of $\g$, this is consistent with claim ii) of Theorem \ref{teoes}. \end{remark}
+By formula \eqref{eqDn}, when $n$ is even we have $\D_0^nG(v)\geq 0$ for any $v\in\dom(\D_0^nG)$. { So condition i) in Proposition \ref{REGON} is not satisfied and we cannot use our open mapping theorems, in particular Corollary \ref{REGONO}.} Though not sufficient to prove the local minimality of $\g$, this is consistent with claim ii) of Theorem \ref{teoes}. \end{remark}

 \begin{remark} Claim iii) of Theorem \ref{teoes} answers the question raised in Remark \ref{rk93}.
 By Theorem \ref{teo103}, the curve $\g$ satisfies assumption i) of Theorem \ref{Gohn} for any $n\in\N$.
 On the other hand, the non-vanishing Lie brackets of the vector fields $f_1$ and $f_2$ are